Mechanized minds: AI's hidden impact on human thought - Big Think

 One of the reasons why I bring up this topic is because I want to worn you that if you make decisions based on Zen intuition as I describe it,** you'll wind up in a wonderful but unstable state (the state is really wonderful: I'm almost 60, but I still feel free and happy like a teenager skipping school).

 As far as I'm concerned, following this path, I did quite well in an unstable and even chaotic environment -- in Bulgaria in the 1990s -- at least much better than the majority that would stick to their permanent jobs; for them, it was a disaster.
 There was absolutely no security, but on the flipside, there were a lot of opportunities.
-I was pretty good at spotting and taking advantage of opportunities but bad at the next stage that many believe busyness is abot: creating a permanent state of codependency with clients (creating bonds, in a world).
-The former and the later are of completely different nature and require completely different skills.
+I was pretty good at spotting and taking advantage of opportunities but bad at the next stage that many believe busyness is abot: creating a permanent state of codependency with clients -- a sort of symbiosis -- creating bonds, in a world.
+The former and the later are of absolutely different nature and require completely different skills.
 And then when I came to Europe (Bulgaria wasn't in the EU at the time), I found a completely different environment: that they'd traded opportunities for security and didn't realise that the former is always at the expense of the later.

 In this view, it's okay to be a hunter and go hunting every day, but for some reason it always tends to end up in some stable state of codependency.
-Psychologists even say that codependency is a sign of maturity.
-I'm not sure that 'maturity' is the right term here.
-(I once read a Zen master describing his teaching experience; he says that enlightenment is hardest for emotional women and psychologists to achieve -- perhaps because they can't imagine what it's like to be unentangled.)
+Psychologists even say that codependency is a sign of maturity, but I doubt that 'maturity' is the right term here.
+(I once read a Zen master describing his teaching experience; he says that enlightenment is hardest to achieve for emotional women and psychologists -- perhaps because they can't imagine what it's like to be unentangled.)
 Stuart Kauffman, I already mentioned him,*** in his At Home In the Universe: the Search for the Laws of Self- Organisation and Completely claims that complex systems, including living organisms, naturally tend to evolve to thrive right on the edge of chaos -- the ordered state is too rigid, the chaotic, well, too chaotic -- one must add if they're independent players of course.

 .

 And of course the question arises: can such unentangled individuals unite together to cary out projects, especially long-term ones, to defend themselves, to cooperate in a word?
-I bet they can, which for many may be quite revolutionary: Freud, for instance, believed that the only force that could unite us into society was Eros; I mean that his division of human instincts into Eros and Thanatos is fundamentally wrong.
-Because they're indeed two tendencies, but there're: a tendency to merge and a tendency to detach.
+I bet they can, which for many may be quite revolutionary: Freud, for instance, believed that the only force that could unite us into society was Eros; I mean his division of human instincts into Eros and Thanatos is wrong.
+Because there're indeed two tendencies, but they're: a tendency to merge and a tendency to detach.
 Once you start thinking in these terms, everything falls into place.

 To be continued